rtanwani123/fictional-retail-ai-projects/project_2_sentiment_analyzer/README.md

 Objective: Enable businesses to quickly understand customer feedback and sentiment trends.

 Note: This project includes sample review data for demonstration and learning purposes.
 ---

+## How to Run in Google Colab
+- Important: Before running the notebook, upload the required file (fictional_retail_review.csv) to Google Colab and ensure the folder path (/content/fictional_retail_docs) matches the notebook.

+---